spchhetri/research-notes/drug-discovery/README.md

-# Drug Discovery Notes
+# Research Notes

-Notes related to virtual screening, ADMET analysis, and decision-making in early-stage drug discovery.
+Short, clear explanations of concepts in computational biophysics, machine learning, and drug discovery.